 San Francisco Federal Court Litigation Attorneys

-Federal court litigation often involves constitutional issues and class actions that have the ability to impact thousands of individuals, if not more.
-Van Der Hout, Brigagliano & Nightingale, LLP has established a national reputation for successfully litigating immigration–related cases within the federal court system.
+Van Der Hout, Brigagliano & Nightingale, LLP in California has established a national reputation for successfully litigating immigration–related cases within the federal court system.
 A selection of our more notable cases includes:

 American Arab Anti-Discrimination Committee v.
 Reno, also known as the "Los Angeles Eight," is a challenge to the government's attempt to deport Palestinian activists based on their constitutionally protected political activity.
 As lead counsel since the case began in 1987, Marc Van Der Hout has litigated for the rights of immigrants to freedom of speech and freedom from selective enforcement of immigration laws.
 The L.A.
 Eight case involves the U. S. Government's attempt to deport lawful immigrant Palestinian activists for their alleged support of lawful activities of the Popular Front for the Liberation of Palestine ("PFLP") based on the PFLP having been deemed a terrorist organization.
 The L. A. Eight case became known as one of the most important civil rights cases in the 1990's.
 Relevant to today, the case embodies the struggle between political freedom of expression and the U. S. Government's claim that it must protect its security interests.
 The case has involved, among other things, attorney-client wiretaps under the Foreign Intelligence Surveillance Act ("FISA"), attempts at indefinite detention and the use of secret evidence by the government.